foxql/peer/README.md

 # FoxQL

-FoxQL used for create decentralized applications via WEB 2 technologies.
+FoxQL used for create decentralized applications over WEB 2 technologies.

 - FoxQL applications have a chaotic environment by its nature.
 - The availabilty of the data depends on the accessbility of the node.
 In other words, the query may happen at _t_ time.